odlgroup/odl/doc/source/guide/in_depth/chambolle_pock_guide.rst

 where :math:`K` is a linear `Operator` :math:`K : X -> Y` where :math:`X` and :math:`Y` are `LinearSpace`'s and :math:`G : X \mapsto [0, +\infty]` and :math:`F : Y \mapsto [0, +\infty]` are proper, convex, lower-semicontinuous functionals.
 For more information on the mathematics, please see :ref:`chambolle_pock`.

-Using the chambolle-pock solver
+Using the Chambolle-Pock solver
 ===============================

-There are several examples in the examples folder of odl, these include denoising, deblurring and tomography.
+There are several examples in the examples folder of ODL, these include denoising, deblurring and tomography.
 There is also an example of using a diagonal pre-conditioner.

 We will walk through the solution of a typical problem using the Chambolle-Pock solver.
 The problem we'll be looking at is the TV regularized denoising problem with a l2 data discrepancy term.